 I love the rich textures of the decaying buildings here – there’s something mystical about being able to see the peeling layers of history exposed without pretension (or protection for that matter).

 Hand-made signs adorn the humble shop fronts with their simple interiors and relaxed atmosphere.
-In our modern cities we’ve lost a lot of this to franchised businesses which all look the same – soulless and hard to love.
+In our modern cities, we’ve lost a lot of this to franchised businesses that all look the same – soulless and hard to love.

 As I’ve previously written, when you don’t understand the language which surrounds you it can be quite disorienting, but at the same time adds a certain sense of intrigue making you want to explore further.